Free expat tax extension icon

 FAQ

 No, you don't need residency to purchase property in Panama.
 Foreigners enjoy nearly the same ownership rights as citizens.
-However, owning property valued at $300,000+ can help you qualify for Panama's Friendly Nations Visa or the Real Estate Investor Visa.
+However, owning property valued at $200,000+ can support a Friendly Nations application for provisional residency, while $300,000+ is the key threshold for the Qualified Investor Visa, which grants immediate permanent residency.

 While technically possible, purchasing property in Panama without visiting is not recommended.
 Physical inspection, meeting with professionals in person, and experiencing the location first-hand are important steps in making a sound investment.
 If you absolutely cannot visit, hire a trusted local representative to act on your behalf.